The Natural and Spiritual Realms

 “However, the spiritual is not first, but the natural, and afterward the spiritual.
 The first man [Adam] was of the earth, made of dust; the second Man [Christ] is the Lord from heaven.
 As was the man of dust, so also are those who are made of dust; and as is the heavenly Man, so also are those who are heavenly.
 And as we have borne the image of the man of dust, we shall also bear the image of the heavenly Man” (1 Corinthians 15:46-49).

-We need to understand that any present reference to our physical bodies will remain attached to the fallen nature of Adam, and any relation to our future resurrected bodies will permanently be attached to the perfect nature of Christ.
+We need to understand that any present reference to our physical bodies will remain attached to the fallen nature of Adam, and any relation to our future resurrected bodies will permanently be connected to the perfect nature of Christ.
 Paul did not deny the bodily resurrection.
 He was describing the order of creation.
+We were first born into a natural world with a fallen, spiritually dead nature that we inherited from Adam.[x]
+Then we became a new creation in Christ where we will be physically resurrected into the Kingdom of God and made spiritually and physically alive in Him.

 Even though we wait for our bodily resurrection, sin is no longer part of who we are.[xi]
 Paul said, “But now, it is no longer I who do it, but sin that dwells in me” (Romans 7:17).
 How is this possible?
 I sin every day, often without realizing it, because our newly created being is temporarily dwelling within an old body still corrupted with a sinful nature.
 Thus, Paul sounded conflicted when he said: “For what I am doing, I do not understand.
 For what I will to do, that I do not practice; but what I hate, that I do” (Romans 7:15).

 Paul was tormented by his old sinful nature, even desiring to leave his physical body to be with the Lord.[xii]
 However, he also understood the Lord has sanctified and set apart our new nature so that it cannot sin or be corrupted by our old sinful nature, lest we crucify Christ a second time.[xiii]
-This does not give us a license to sin, but it assures that we are never under any condemnation when we sin.[xiv]
+It does not give us a license to sin, but it assures that we are never under any condemnation when we sin.[xiv]
 Discipline, yes.
 But condemnation, no.

+Our new creation is protected, and I like to think, fully sealed and preserved for the day of our resurrection.
+We praise the Lord that this decaying body will return to the dust of the earth where it came from so that we may receive God’s new eternal body, as it is written, “For dust you are, and to dust you shall return” (Genesis 3:19).
 We need to understand that our spiritual body, the new creation in Christ, will never be fully complete without our natural resurrected body.
 In Christ, our resurrected bodies will be wholly united with our new spiritual nature—the new creation—to become one perfect being fully transformed into the image of Christ.
 It is written, “For our citizenship is in [the Kingdom of] heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ who will transform our lowly body that it may be conformed to His glorious body, according to the working by which He is able even to subdue all things to Himself” (Philippians 3:20-21).

-Paul affirmed this dual nature, physical and spiritual existing as one created being when he said: “As we have born the image of Adam, even in the resurrection, we will now also bear the image of Christ.”
+Paul affirmed this dual physical and spiritual nature as one created being when he said: “As we have born the image of Adam, even in the resurrection, we will now also bear the image of Christ.”
 The key here is also.
 Our natural appearance inherited from Adam will forever remain part of our identity, even in the resurrection.
 But our spiritual nature, which is the indwelling presence of the Holy Spirit, has come from Christ.
+For this reason, it is written, “And they sang a new song, saying: ‘You are worthy to take the scroll, And to open its seals; For You were slain, And have redeemed us to God by Your blood Out of every tribe and tongue and people and nation, And have made us kings and priests to our God; And we shall reign on the earth’” (Revelation 5:9-10).

 All the families of the earth will be represented in the Kingdom of God, and yes, we will reign with Christ on this earth.
 Only the Spirit of God can unite us as one new man in Christ, not our ethnicities.
 For this reason, Paul said, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus” (Galatians 3:28).
 Still, it is our ethnicities that bring diversity to God’s Kingdom where we read, “every tribe, tongue, people, and nation.”

 And what about the new heaven and new earth?
 There will be a second resurrection and final judgment at the end of the Millennial Kingdom, the one-thousand-year reign of Christ and His church over the earth.
 It is written, “And they were judged, each one according to his works.
 Then Death and Hades were cast into the lake of fire.
 This is the second death.
 And anyone not found written in the Book of Life was cast into the lake of fire” (Revelation 20:13-15).
+After that, we read about a new creation, as it is written, “Now I saw a new heaven and a new earth, for the first heaven and the first earth had passed away” (Revelation 21:1).
+And guess what?
+We will witness God’s workmanship in this new creation.
+And maybe, just quite possibly, we will participate in it as well.

 This newly created physical universe will be unlike anything we have ever seen.
 It is written, “Come, I will show you the bride, the Lamb’s wife.
 And he carried me away in the Spirit to a great and high mountain, and showed me the great city, the holy Jerusalem, descending out of heaven from God” (Revelation 21:9-10).
 This city, the New Jerusalem, is the church, but this city is also a city.
 Can this be possible?
-Yes, because the natural and spiritual realms will unite as one and forever be inseparable in the new creation.[xv]
+Yes, because the natural and spiritual realms will unite and forever be inseparable in the new creation.[xv]

 Heaven will invade earth, as it is written, “In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace which He made to abound toward us in all wisdom and prudence, having made known to us the mystery of His will, according to His good pleasure which He purposed in Himself, that in the dispensation of the fullness of the times He might gather together in one all things in Christ, both which are in heaven and which are on earth—in Him” (Ephesians 1:7-10).
+And in the fullness of this time, the whole of creation will be in complete unity and exist in the oneness and peace of God forever.
+Therefore, we read, “Behold, the tabernacle of God is with men, and He will dwell with them, and they shall be His people.
+God Himself will be with them and be their God” (Revelation 21:3).

 [i] All Scripture quotations are taken from the New King James Bible (NKJV) unless otherwise noted, Thomas Nelson Inc., 1982.